 Monitoring the Dollar

-Commodity prices don’t necessarily tick higher for every tick lower in the Dollar Index, but there's often been a strong inverse relationship over the long haul.
-Individual commodities have fundamental supply and demand characteristics so they move one way or another at times regardless of the direction of U.S. currency.
+Commodities prices don’t necessarily tick higher for every tick lower in the Dollar Index, but there's often been a strong inverse relationship over the long haul.
+Individual commodities have fundamental supply-and-demand characteristics, so they move one way or another at times, regardless of the direction of U.S. currency.
 Risk aversion plays a part, particularly in recent events.
-Keep your eye on the situation and don't take previous trends for granted.
+Keep your eye on the situation, and don't take previous trends for granted.